 The following table shows the potential payments upon termination or change of control to Messrs.
-Vogel and De Costanzo, determined as if such event took place on December 31, 2016.
+Vogel and De Costanzo, determined as if such event took place on December 31, 2017.

-Name and Principal Position Potential Payment Termination for Cause, or Quit Without Good Reason Death or Disability Change of Control Termination Without Cause or Quit for Good Reason (\$)
+Name and Principal Position Potential Payment Termination without Cause or Quit for Good Reason Change of Control with or C nination lout Cause Quit for d Reason

-Gary Vogel Severance - - - 1,961,719
+Severance - • - - 1,961,719

-(Chief Executive Officer) (1) COBRA - - - 33,233
+Gary Vogel (Chief Executive Officer) (1) COBRA - - - 33,233

 Equity Awards (3) - - - 2,476,293

-Frank De Costanzo Severance - - - 584,375
+Severance - - - 584,375

-(Chief Financial Officer and Secretary) (2) COBRA - - - 27,480
+Frank De Costanzo (Chief Financial Officer) (2) COBRA - - - 27,480

-Equity Awards (3) - 109,900 - 565,887
+Equity Awards (3) - .
+10 9,900 - 565,887

-- (1) Under his employment agreement, in the event that Mr. Vogel's employment is terminated by the Company without cause or by him for good reason, Mr. Vogel will become entitled to receive the following as severance: (i) an amount equal to one and one half times (1.5x) the sum of his annual base salary plus 75% of his target annual bonus and (ii) to the extent he timely elects COBRA continuation coverage, Mr. Vogel will be reimbursed for the costs of COBRA premiums for 18 months following termination.
-In addition, pursuant to the option and restricted award agreements with Mr. Vogel, dated December 15, 2016, on his termination without cause or by him for good reason, the options awarded to him will vest as if he remained employed for an additional year beyond the date of termination. - (2) Under his employment agreement, in the event that Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason, Mr. De Costanzo will become entitled to receive the following as severance: (i) an amount equal to the sum of his annual base salary plus 75% of his target annual bonus and (ii) to the extent he timely elects COBRA continuation coverage, Mr. De Costanzo will be reimbursed for the costs of COBRA premiums for 12 months following termination.
-In addition, pursuant to the option and restricted award agreements with Mr. De Costanzo, dated November 7, 2016, on his termination without cause or by him for good reason, the options awarded to him will vest as if he remained employed for an additional year beyond the date of termination and, if such termination occurs prior to September 30, 2017, one-third of the shares of restricted stock awarded to him will vest.
-If Mr. De Costanzo's employment is terminated by reason of his death or disability, the Company shall pay him his pro-rata annual bonus for the year of termination based on actual results and the options awarded to him will vest as if Mr. De Costanzo remained employed for an additional year beyond the date of termination. - (3) In the event of a termination without cause or due to good reason (or termination due death or disability for Mr. De Costanzo), the value of the options included in the table were calculated based on the number of options that would have vested had the NEO remained employed for one additional year, the Closing Price of the Common Stock and the exercise price of \$4.28 per share.
-In the event of a termination without cause or due to good reason, the value of the shares of restricted stock included in the table were calculated based on the number of shares of restricted stock that would have vested assuming a termination on December 31, 2016 and the Closing Price.
+Under his employment agreement, in the event that Mr. Vogel's employment is terminated by the Company without cause or by him for good reason, Mr. Vogel will become entitled to receive the following as severance: (i) an amount equal to one and one half times (1.5x) the

+- (1) sum of his annual base salary plus 75% of his target annual bonus and (ii) to the extent he timely elects COBRA continuation coverage, Mr. Vogel will be reimbursed for the costs of COBRA premiums for 18 months following termination.
+In addition, pursuant to the option and restricted award agreements with Mr. Vogel, dated December 15, 2016, on his termination without cause or by him for good reason, the options awarded to him will vest as if he remained employed for an additional year beyond the date of termination. - Under his employment agreement, in the event that Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason, Mr. De Costanzo will become entitled to receive the following as severance: (i) an amount equal to the sum of his annual base salary plus 75% of his target annual bonus and (ii) to the extent he timely elects COBRA continuation coverage, Mr. De Costanzo will be reimbursed for the costs of COBRA premiums for 12 months following termination.
+In addition, pursuant to the option and restricted - (2) award agreements with Mr. De Costanzo, dated November 7, 2016, on his termination without cause or by him for good reason, the options awarded to him will vest as if he remained employed for an additional year beyond the date of termination.
+If Mr. De Costanzo's employment is terminated by reason of his death or disability, the Company shall pay him his pro-rata annual bonus for the year of termination based on actual results and the options awarded to him will vest as if Mr. De Costanzo remained employed for an additional year beyond the date of termination. - In the event of a termination without cause or due to good reason (or termination due death or disability for Mr. De Costanzo), the value of the options included in the table were calculated based on the number of options that would have vested had the NEO remained employed - (3) for one additional year, the Closing Price of the Common Stock and the exercise price of \$4.28 per share.
+In the event of a termination without cause or due to good reason, the value of the shares of restricted stock included in the table were calculated based on the number of shares of restricted stock that would have vested assuming a termination on December 31, 2017 and the Closing Price.

-2016 DIRECTOR COMPENSATION TABLE
+2017 DIRECTOR COMPENSATION TABLE

-The following Director Compensation Table sets forth the compensation of our Directors (who were not NEOs of the Company) for the fiscal year ending on December 31, 2016.
+The following Director Compensation Table sets forth the compensation of our Directors (who were not NEOs of the Company) for the fiscal year ending on December 31, 2017.